suomela/mf2d/README.md

 ### Limits

-The maximum radius is currently 100 (i.e., the maximum window size is 201x201).
+For 2D filtering, the maximum radius is currently 100 (i.e., the maximum window size is 201x201).

+For 1D filtering, the maximum radius is currently 1000 (i.e., the maximum window size is 2001).

 The maximum total image size is currently 2^31 pixels.